llafuente/llafuente/content/post/connect-lambda-function-to-ec2-instance-using-ssh.md

 +++
 draft = false
+title = "Connect lambda function to EC2 instance using SSH" date = "2016-11-21T16:31:35+01:00"
+tags = ["aws", "aws-cli", "lambda", "dynamodb", "ec2"] categories = ["AWS"] series = []
 images = []
 description = ""
-categories = [
-  "AWS",
-]
-date = "2016-11-21T16:31:35+01:00"
+summary = """
-title = "Connect lambda function to EC2 instance using SSH" tags = [
-  "aws",
-  "aws-cli",
-  "lambda",
-  "dynamodb",
-  "ec2"
-]
+Lambda functions are very useful for cronjob, but eventually you will need to run something inside your architecture or maybe check if your service is running... use SSH power!
+"""

 +++

 Lambda functions can now run in your VPC, AWS documentation is not clear about how to setup your function.
-I got stuck thinking is a policy problem but it was in fact a firewall problem.
+I got stuck thinking is a policy problem, but it was in fact a firewall problem.

-This time there is no magic scripts that works, you have to read a create your own.
+This time there are no magic scripts that works, you have to read a create your own.

 ### Security groups